JetBrains/jetbrains_guide/sites/pycharm-guide/contents/tutorials/fastapi-aws-kubernetes/setup_sqlalchemy_1/index.md

 ![step1](./steps/step1.png)

-I will create more subdirectories under ecommerce which I will explain them in the later tutorials.
+I will create more subdirectories under ecommerce which I will explain in the later tutorials.

 This is how the app structure is going to look.